Police Data

 Supplementary Comment

-Norfolk has seen a 12% increase in all Violence with Injury compared with the 2019 baseline and a 5% decrease when compared to the previous 12-months.
+Norfolk has seen an 11% increase in all Violence with Injury compared with the 2019 baseline and a 5% decrease when compared to the previous 12 months.
 33% of all violence with injury was domestic abuse related.
-Grievous Bodily Harm has seen an increase of 40% when compared to the 2019 baseline, and a 4% increase when compared to the previous 12-months.
-A 15% decrease against the 2019 baseline for Actual Bodily Harm can be seen, and a 10% decrease in this offence when compared to the previous 12- months.
+Grievous Bodily Harm has seen an increase of 47% when compared to the 2019 baseline, and an 11% increase when compared to the previous 12 months.
+A 15% decrease against the 2019 baseline for Actual Bodily Harm can be seen, and a 10% decrease in this offence when compared to the previous 12 months.

 The Constabulary is committed to increasing the number of offenders brought to justice for Violence Against Women and Girls (VAWG) offences.
 This has included the implementation of the national Operation Soteria principles and its associated training to Investigators.
-The Constabulary continues to embed the Operation Soteria national operating model as part of our response to Rape and Serious Sexual Offence investigations.
-This has included delivering the new College of Policing Rape Investigation Skills Development Programme (RISDP) to all relevant staff.
+The Constabulary continues to embed the Operation Soteria National Operating Model as part of our response to Rape and Serious Sexual Offence investigations.
 There is now a well-established Rape Scrutiny Panel, and the Constabulary continues to seek other opportunities to gain and learn from victim-survivor feedback.

 Priority area: Disrupt drugs supply and County Lines